federicosaltarin/python_intercalation_full_analysis/README.md

 In the last part the trained model is applied to all images through a folder together with the "classical" thresholding aproach.

-Finally the results can be visualized.
+Finally the results can be visualized either as images/plots or with Napari visulizer